-- A. This ordinance, adopted pursuant to the authority of RSA 674:16, RSA 674:17, and 674:56, shall be known as the Town of Rye Floodplain Management Ordinance ("Ordinance"). - B. The purpose of this Ordinance is to promote the public health, safety, and general welfare; minimize hazards to persons and property from flooding; to protect watercourses from encroachment; and to maintain the capability of floodplains to retain and carry off floodwaters.
+- A. This chapter adopted pursuant to the authority of RSA 674:16, RSA 674:17, and RSA 674:56, shall be known as the "Town of Rye Floodplain Management Ordinance" ("this chapter"). - B. The purpose of this chapter is to promote the public health, safety, and general welfare; to minimize hazards to persons and property from flooding; to protect watercourses from encroachment; and to maintain the capability of floodplains to retain and carry off floodwaters.